 We recognize that thorough debriefing and follow-through is a crucial aspect of STM.
 As in the parable of the talents (Matt.
 25:14-30), we seek to help all participants invest and multiply the STM experience God has entrusted to them.
 Therefore, in all our STMs, we strive to provide relevant debriefing in each stage (pre-field, on-field, post-field), including on-field re-entry preparation for goer-guests and post-field follow-through for all participants as appropriate.
 We acknowledge that thorough follow-through will help participants process the STM, apply lessons learned and promote continued personal growth (spiritual, emotional, intellectual, cross-cultural, relational and other growth).
-We also acknowledge that thorough follow-through for continued personal commitment to Christ and the people of his world.
-We further acknowledge the importance of assessing our mutual efforts with one another and therefore pledge to implement timely evaluation of the planning, programming and implementation of the outreach to help identify unresolved issues (if any), to amend such issues and to enhance our partnership's future STM efforts.
+We also acknowledge that thorough follow-through can help participants integrate the entire STM into life for kingdom purposes, solidify transforming life change, and provide opportunity for continued personal commitment to Christ and the people of his world.
+We further acknowledge the importance of assessing our mutual efforts with one another and therefore pledge to implement timely evaluation of the planning, program- ming and implementation of the outreach to help identify unresolved issues (if any), to amend such issues and to enhance our partnership's future STM efforts.